Ingredion (INGR) Q3 2017 Results - Earnings Call Transcript

 Yeah.
 Just specifically, maybe to talk about some of the recent announcements, as it relates to Mexico and then Colombia.
 I do think what we've heard from various customer announcements is that the impact of the earthquake in Mexico did have some impact on supply chain dislocations and disruptions.
 And that impacted some of the customers that you're referring to – their business.
 We're not really seeing that much of an impact, but we do see a small impact in quarter three and a little bit probably in quarter four.

-But, again, this will be a kind of a temporary natural disaster-related impact but it won't change the fundamentals and the bullishness that we have for Mexico.
+But, again, this will be a kind of a temporary natural disaster-related impact, but it won't change the fundamentals and the bullishness that we have for Mexico.
 In addition, Mexico GDP has kind of moderated down to the lower ends of the 2% range.
 For Colombia, I did allude to this fact that Colombia had been growing nicely, I would say, in the 3%, 4% GDP range.
 This year, it's forecasted at about 1.7%.
-And they did impose early in the year a VAT from 16% to 19% and consumer confidence has taken a little bit of a hit in that regard.
+And they did impose early in the year a VAT from 16% to 19%, and consumer confidence has taken a little bit of a hit in that regard.
 So, I think consumer spending there.

 But the fundamentals of the country in Colombia are still very sound, very solid.
 And our market position, which Jim talked about, our market positions in Mexico, our market positions certainly in a country like Colombia are excellent.
 And the cost competitiveness in which we operate lends itself extremely well to participate at a very high level when consumer activity starts to strengthen.
 So, we don't see anything that you're referring to that are maybe natural disaster-related being anything that would be protracted in regards to impacting our business.